elfketchup/EKVN/EKVN test/README.txt

 It's very possible that you don't like the default "look" of the EKVN user interface.
-The files that determine most of how the EKVN looks to the player are stored i the "UI Files" folder, and include the Property List files for the main menu ("main_menu.plist") and for the "main" UI that appears for everything else (stored in "vnlayer view settings.plist").
+The files that determine most of how the EKVN looks to the player are stored i the "UI Files" folder, and include the Property List files for the main menu ("main_menu.plist") and for the "main" UI that appears for everything else (stored in "VNScene view settings.plist").
 The latter allows you to change things like fonts, margins/offsets, text sizes, etc. (If a particular value seems mysterious, try changing it around and seeing what happens... you may get interesting results!)